Beyond calibration: estimating the grouping loss of modern neural networks: Experimental study

 We find substantial grouping loss inside level sets for most networks on ImageNet-R (ConvNeXt Tiny and ViT L-16 in \autoref{fig:vision:conv_vit}, others in \autoref{sec:app:imagenet-r}), even after post-hoc recalibration (\autoref{fig:vision:conv_vit} right).
 For instance, while ConvNext + Isotonic is calibrated (third graph), it is strongly over-confident in one part of the feature space and under-confident in the other, creating a high grouping loss.

 \autoref{fig:vision:comparison} shows that the grouping loss varies across architectures, even with comparable accuracy.
 For example, ViT has a slightly better accuracy than ConvNeXt, but a lower estimated grouping loss.
-Post-hoc recalibration does not affect the grouping loss (\autoref{fig:vision:conv_vit} right and \autoref{fig:vision:comparison} right), leading to the same conclusions.
+Post-hoc recalibration does not affect the grouping loss (\autoref{fig:vision:conv_vit} right and \autoref{fig:vision:comparison} right), leading to the same conclusions (see \autoref{sec:app:recal-impact} for the analytical impact of recalibration on the grouping loss).
 We observe the same effects on ImageNet-C (\autoref{sec:app:imagenet-c}), but little or none on ImageNet-1K (\autoref{sec:app:imagenet-1k}).
 This suggests that stronger grouping loss arises in out-of-distribution settings.
 Visual inspection of the images suggests that the partitions capture heterogeneity coming from how realistic an image is, or the different rendition types (\autoref{sec:app:imagenet-r}).

-\paragraph{NLP} We evaluate the grouping loss on BART Large \citep{Lewis2019} pre-trained on the Multi-Genre Natural Language Inference dataset \citep{MNLI}.
+\paragraph{NLP} We evaluate the grouping loss on BART Large \citep{Lewis2019} from HuggingFace \emph{pre\nobreakdash-trained} on the Multi-Genre Natural Language Inference dataset \citep{MNLI}.
 We consider zero-shot topic classification on the Yahoo Answers Topics dataset, composed of questions and topic labels.
 There are 60\,000 test samples and 10 topics.
 The model is fine-tuned on 5 out of the 10 topics of the training set, totaling 700\,000 samples.
 Given a question title and a hypothesis (\eg{} ``This text is about Science \& Mathematics''), the model outputs its confidence in the hypothesis to be true.
 The classification being zero-shot, the hypothesis can be about an unseen topic.
 We evaluate the model separately on the 5 unseen topics and the 5 seen topics of the test set.
 Both results in a binary classification task on whether the hypothesis is correct or not. \autoref{sec:app:nlp} gives experimental details.

 The partitioning reveals grouping loss in the out-of-distribution setting both before and after recalibration (\autoref{fig:nlp:bart}b. and d.).
-However, we found no evidence in the in-distribution one.
-This suggests again that out-of-distribution settings lead to stronger heterogeneity, and thus grouping loss.
+However, we found no evidence of grouping loss in the in-distribution setting.
+As in vision, this suggests that out-of-distribution settings lead to stronger grouping loss.